callnow

 Cash on hand comprises the accessible amount of cash in the business, which is also referred to as liquid funds.
 This may include the cash that you have yet to deposit in the bank or the small change that you have in the cash register pending to serve a customer.
 In this sense, the distinction is between where the money is and how it will be used—petty cash being for internal business uses/expenses reimbursed by employees and cash in hand indicating funds received from or to be paid back to customers.

 Indeed, cash on hand implies something larger when referring to accounting.
-In financial management, it is also used to mean the current assets of an organization, which includes cash in a checking account or any other bank account, money market fund, short-term debt securities, and any other cash-like instruments.
-Despite the fact that it is not actual money, it is money that can be obtained with less effort and in a short period, and therefore, it is on hand.
+In financial management, it is also used to mean an organization’s current assets, which include cash in a checking account or any other bank account, money market funds, short-term debt securities, and any other cash-like instruments.
+Although it is not actual money, it is money that can be obtained with less effort and in a short period, and therefore, it is on hand.

-In short: They indicated that all petty cash is a form of cash on hand, however, not every cash on hand is petty cash.
+In short, They indicated that all petty cash is a form of cash on hand.
+However, only some cash on hand is petty cash.

 Pros and Cons of Petty Cash